 Touch and Go (1986)

 Another replacement score.
-On this film starring Michael Keaton, Levay replaced French veteran composer Georges Delerue, although music by both composers appear in the film.
+On this film starring Michael Keaton, Levay replaced French veteran composer Georges Delerue.
 Levay’s music is sadly unreleased, but the wonderful electronic main theme may be the most melodic piece of music he ever wrote, it really needs to be heard to be believed.
 The beautiful theme is used for what it’s worth, and there are also a few other nice themes in the film.
 Probably not enough variation for a soundtrack release, although there were a couple of songs there too which could have been added to an album.

 Where are the Children?
 (1986)

 Drama/mystery feature film starring Jill Clayburgh and directed by Bruce Malmuth.
 I have not seen the film or heard the music.

 For this Tom Holland movie, Levay wrote the song «Criminal» with lyrics by Tom Whitlock and performed by Shannon.
 The song appeared on the soundtrack album.
 Levay’s old buddy from the Moroder days, Harold Faltermeyer, scored the film.

 Three O’Clock High (1987)

 Tangerine Dream scored this film directed by Phil Joanou.
 Sylvester Levay wrote additional music, mirroring the TD sound while at the same time keeping his own style intact.
 Varese Sarabande released a soundtrack album featuring both Tangerine Dream and Levay’s music.
 Even the instrumental track «Arrival» composed by David Tickle and Rick Marotta was included, which can only be called “additional additional music”.
 The five Levay tracks totalled about 12 minutes of playing time.